Successful Trademark Registration in the UK

-An additional advantage of a registered trademark is that you will also be able to defend yourself against ‘cybersquatters’.
+An additional advantage of a registered trademark is that you will also be able to defend yourself against ‘cybersquatters.’
 These are people who buy a domain name incorporating your company name/brand name and then try to sell it back to you for a considerable amount of money.
 By having a registered trademark, you can easily protect yourself against anyone who uses a similar or identical domain to that of your trademark in either the same line of trade or for fraudulent purposes.

-The registration remains for ten years and can be renewed for additional periods of ten years, with the payment of renewal fees.
+The registration remains for ten years and can be renewed for additional ten years with the payment of renewal fees.
 Registration runs from the date of applying for registration.
 A trademark can be maintained indefinitely as long as it is renewed.
-If renewal is requested (or the renewal fee is paid) for only some goods or services for which the mark is registered, the registration will be renewed just for those goods or services.
+If renewal is requested (or the renewal fee is paid) for only some goods or services for which the mark is registered, the registration will be renewed for those goods or services.

 How Long Does Trademark Registration Take in the UK?